Taft Homes: History

-The Taft Homes were originally built in 1952 as a temporary means of shelter for veterans returning from the Korean War.
+The Taft Homes, named after Ohio senator Robert A Taft, were originally built in 1952 as a temporary means of shelter for veterans returning from the Korean War.
 The buildings soon transitioned to low income housing and during the 1960s and 70s the housing project saw multiple violent riots.
 In 1968 ten police officers and a reporter were wounded after a minor incident turned into a race riot that lasted for around 3 hours.
 A second major race riot occurred in 1970 after the police evicted two female residents from the Taft Homes; resulting in rioting that spread throughout other public housing projects in the city.
 In 1996 all 220 units in the complex underwent comprehensive rehabilitation efforts by the city; the units received new siding, flooring and plumbing in order to make the buildings more energy efficient.
 The renovation efforts also added, and updated parking, lighting, sidewalks as well as various landscaping work.
-Durings its modernization effort the Housing Authority decided to demolish the 15 buildings closest to the river, that were known for illicit activities.
+During its modernization effort the Housing Authority decided to demolish the 15 buildings closest to the river, that were known for illicit activities.
 The United States Marine Corps, U.S. Navy Seabees and Illinois Air National Guard helped in the demolition effort.